 Jacob’s life began with a struggle.
 As a twin in the womb with Esau, he jostled for position and was born grasping his brother’s heel.
 Jacob’s name is translated as “he deceives” (Genesis 25:26).
 When his mother, Rebekah, asked God during her pregnancy what was happening to her, God told her that there were two nations within her womb who would become divided.
 One would be stronger than the other, and the older would serve the younger (Genesis 25:23).

-To Jacob’s relief, the reunion with Esau is a warm one.
-Nevertheless, Jacob isn’t fully trusting of his brother Esau and so, instead of meeting up with him as agreed, Jacob takes his family another route where they finally purchase a plot of land and settle in El Elohe Israel or “Mighty is the God of Israel.”
-Jacob the deceiver is always wary of others who might be trying to deceive him.
+The reunion with Esau was not the attack he had feared: "Esau ran to meet Jacob and embraced him; he threw his arms around his neck and kissed him.
+And they wept" (Genesis 33:4).
+Esau offered to accompany Jacob the rest of the way.
+Jacob refused, citing the size of his family.
+Jacob also refused Esau’s offer to leave some of his men with the group.
+It seems that Jacob did not fully trust his brother Esau, and so, instead of meeting Esau in Seir, Jacob took his family another route where they finally purchased a plot of land and settled in El Elohe Israel or “Mighty is the God of Israel.”
+Though he had been given a new name, Jacob the deceiver was still wary of others who might be trying to deceive him.
 Here we see that the mind of those who plot to deceive is always suspicious of the motives of others and can never fully be at rest.